Domestic Assault (Domestic Violence)

 However, we have persuaded the crown to withdraw charges in numerous cases where the complainant has expressed the position that he/she would like the charges to be withdrawn.
 The complainant can write a letter to the Crown attorney expressing their wishes.
 The Crown will consider what he/she has to say.
 It is not determinative, but it is of value.
 Sometimes it is helpful if the complainant seeks independent advice to assist with this process.

 Firstly, we must do what we can to discredit the version of facts presented by the complainant.
 However, discrediting the complainant is not essential.
 Many of these cases come down to a “she said”/”he said” contest.
-The law in these cases states that it is extremely difficult for the Crown to establish proof beyond reasonable doubt and the accused is most often found not guilty.
+The law in these cases, states that it is extremely difficult for the Crown to establish proof beyond reasonable doubt and the accused is most often found not guilty.

 The fastest turn-around that we have been able to accomplish was 7 days.
 The no contact provisions usually contained in the release papers must be amended so that you can communicate or have contact with the complainant.
 To move your case quickly, it is necessary to expedite the file from the Police to the Crown.
 In the normal course, it can take weeks for the Police to forward the file.
+Recently, we were retained on April 6, 2020 with respect to a domestic violence charge.
+We were able to have the charged withdrawn on April 17’th 2020.
+Our client and his wife are back living together 11 days from the day we were retained.

 Communication with the complainant is often needed for any number of reasons.
 We have, in many cases negotiated a variance to the release papers so as to permit communication between the parties.
 In addition, as your lawyer, we are allowed to communicate with the complainant provided we are not delivering a message from you.
 We often do this just to determine the complainant’s perspective moving forward.

 Often times the victim wishes to make amends and attempts to contact the accused.
 The accused cannot have any communication (if restricted by bail) regardless of who initiates the conversation.
+A bail variation is most often required to permit communication or contact.

 Legal fees depend upon many factors including: